davidwrede/chef-web-docs-1/includes_resources/includes_resource_service_reboot_syntax.rst

      delay_mins 5
    end

-The full syntax for all of the properties that are available to the |resource reboot| resource is:
+The full syntax for all of the properties that are available to the **reboot** resource is:

 .. code-block:: ruby